66Origin/node-necs/doc/doc.md

 ### entity.createChild(name, [ComponentsType]) ⇒ [<code>Entity</code>](#Entity)
 Create an entity which will be child of this entity.

+`name` must not contain points `.` : they are used as delemiter to get child of child.

 **Kind**: instance method of [<code>Entity</code>](#Entity)
 **Returns**: [<code>Entity</code>](#Entity) - the created entity